juanmguevara/kickstarter-analysis/README.md

 <img src="https://qome1g.ch.files.1drv.com/y4myDiAuvPVqPpEu9fjWNeEZ5xqPEwRQIQ0tivgYEYXtTaNbLNlvlFt9Buv7D2nRxcVSUCjyR-ERvAF6NNakf-OQQ8XbH3FgVi3IpPCBA9UbLwuNPVD7w3AzoKvYMuht1jtQmx6D9ug5IoX2OUVFWeJ-YQ73MEqTgbt8PTpEF4onUW5GG3lJwIrPc3CfxFBbXRjInvnhsj2RKrCGxyYEfBjDw?width=820&height=569&cropmode=none" width="620" height="369" />

 Subsequently, the time at which the campaign chooses to start can contribute to its ultimate success or failure.
 I would advise to start your campaign at during May or Jun.
 With a preference in May, given that it has the highest success rate and June because it has the second highest success rate for campaigns with Plays.

+Some limitations of this data set is that we did not complete a statistical analysis generating the mean campaign goal for most of the campaigns, and mean pledge.
+There was no comparison made for distribution of pledges and goals.
+If we would have made a Box & Whisker plot we could have been able to make a comparison in values to help us get a better assessment on what the costs should be regarding production on her play.